OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-react-native.md

 > The following configurations are already included in this **openvidu-react-native** project.
 You don't need to follow below instructions if you are using this tutorial as a starting point.

-Android apps need to actively ask for permissions in the code to access camera and microphone using *[react-native-webrtc](https://github.com/react-native-webrtc/react-native-webrtc){:target="_blank"}* plugin.
+Android apps need to actively ask for permissions in the code to access camera and microphone using [react-native-webrtc](https://github.com/react-native-webrtc/react-native-webrtc){:target="_blank"} plugin.
 By following the official guide we have been able to properly set up the optimal configuration your React Native app will need to work along OpenVidu.
-You can check it [here](https://github.com/react-native-webrtc/react-native-webrtc/blob/master/Documentation/AndroidInstallation.md){:target="_blank"}.
+You can check it [**here**](https://github.com/react-native-webrtc/react-native-webrtc/blob/master/Documentation/AndroidInstallation.md){:target="_blank"}.

 ## iOS specific requirements

 > The following configurations are already included in this **openvidu-react-native** project.
 You don't need to follow below instructions if you are using this tutorial as a starting point.

-iOS apps need to include the WebRTC modules from react-native-webrtc plugin.
-We will do it by following the official *react-native-webrtc* guide.
-You can check it [here](https://github.com/react-native-webrtc/react-native-webrtc/blob/master/Documentation/AndroidInstallation.md){:target="_blank"}.
+iOS apps need to include the WebRTC modules from [react-native-webrtc](https://github.com/react-native-webrtc/react-native-webrtc){:target="_blank"} plugin and need to declare camera permissions.
+By following the official guide we have been able to properly set up the optimal configuration your React Native app will need to work along OpenVidu.
+You can check it [**here**](https://github.com/react-native-webrtc/react-native-webrtc/blob/master/Documentation/iOSInstallation.md){:target="_blank"}.

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/fancybox/3.1.20/jquery.fancybox.min.css" />
 <script src="https://cdnjs.cloudflare.com/ajax/libs/fancybox/3.1.20/jquery.fancybox.min.js"></script>